Immigration to Portugal: 2014–2019

 Of those who left the country, 4% (22,685 people) were foreigners, including 31.4% who left permanently.
 This means that although 5.5% of the 2013 population left the country in 6 years (2014–2019), the majority of them – or 61.6% – did so for less than one year.
 After 2014, the country's population decline rate started to slow.
 The population still fell (to 10,333,496 people in 2018) – equivalent to the country's population in January 2000 – mostly due to population ageing.
 On the other hand, by the end of 2019, due to increasing immigration, Portugal's population had recovered the value recorded in 2014 (around 10,395,000).

 Around 295,000 people immigrated permanently to Portugal between 2014 and 2019.
 In particular, 51.1% of those who settled in Portugal in this period did so between 2018 and 2019.
-The surge in immigration was due to good economic conditions, to the crisis in Brazil (the primary source of immigration in Portugal) and to programs devised during the 2008–2013 crisis aimed at attracting foreign capital: these include the Non-habitual residency (NHR) taxation law (2009), the Portuguese Golden Visa law (2012), and the Sephardi Nationality Act (2015).
+The surge in immigration was due to good economic conditions, to the crisis in Brazil (the primary source of immigration in Portugal) and to programs devised during the 2008–2013 crisis aimed at attracting foreign capital: these include the Non-habitual residency (NHR) taxation law (2009), the residence permit for investment program (2012), and the Sephardi Nationality Act (2015).

 The Portuguese government developed successful strategies aiming at calling back Portuguese emigrants and at attracting foreign citizens.

 In 2009 a program was introduced that has attracted foreigners, particularly since 2013 – the special tributary regime that grants to certain categories of new residents a flat tax and protects them from double taxation (NHR).
 Many pensioners, especially from Northern European countries such as Germany, the Netherlands, Belgium, Sweden, Finland and Norway moved to Portugal over this law.
 Pressure from the countries of origin of the retirees, as well as from the local Portuguese population (subject to a different taxation system), the program was drastically changed.
 Nevertheless, pensioners continued immigrating to enjoy to the high quality of life and Mediterranean climate.